consoledotdev/home/content/about.md

 ### Beyond the newsletter

-Over time our goal is to **build a community where developers can find the best tools**.
-This will include long form research, discussion, and exclusive deals and/or early access to beta programs and new releases.
+Having launched in early-2021, over time our goal is to **build a community of experienced developers**.
+This will include reviews of the best developer tools, profiles of interesting companies, interviews with people building devtools, and helping developers find the best places to work.

-We aim to support Console through this last one - [partnering with vendors](/advertise/) to connect with our audience, such as by syncing reviews with new releases or offering exclusives such as access to beta programs or bonus credits.
+Console generates revenue by [partnering with vendors](/advertise/) to connect with our audience, such as by syncing reviews with new releases or offering exclusives such as access to beta programs.
 We may be paid for these.
 However, our editorial process is independent from our vendor partnerships.
 All partners must first fit our [selection criteria](/selection-criteria/) before we consider working with them.
+The same applies to [the startups we invest in](/zero/).

 To learn more about Console, check out the Console blog where you can follow our progress.
 To start, we recommend reading our thoughts on the